How to Cope With Google Smart Shopping Campaign And Take It to Stable Results

-What is Google Smart Shopping Campaign?
+What is a Google Smart Shopping Campaign?

-It works just like a regular shopping campaign – it shows products from the feed that you upload to the Merchant Center.
+It works just like a regular Shopping campaign.
+It shows products from the feed that you upload to the Merchant Center.
 What makes the campaign Smart is Google machine learning.
 Bids and ad placements are automatically selected to attract the most valuable conversions within a provided budget.

 - Adjust bids or exclude ad delivery on certain devices;